Find a DoctorPatient Portal

 Closeup of a doctor pointing to a human spine model with a pen, emphasizing spinal healthcare and back pain treatment.

-Are you or a loved one suffering from persistent back pain caused by vertebral compression fractures?
+Are you suffering from persistent back pain years after a compression fracture?

 Kyphoplasty is a short outpatient procedure that quickly stabilizes your spine, reduces pain, and restores mobility—often within hours.

-Dr. Sunil Thomas, our pain management specialist in Lake Jackson and Friendswood, uses the most advanced techniques, targeted treatment, and care to keep your spine strong and pain-free.
+Our pain management specialists, use the most advanced techniques, targeted treatment, and care to keep your spine strong and pain-free.

 - CLS Health Kyphoplasty Patient